import pandas as pd

 Consider the following time series of the Dow Jones index.

-However, the following differenced version of the same series is: \[\begin{equation} \Delta y_t = y_t - y_{t-1} \end{equation}\]
+\[\begin{equation} \Delta y_t = y_t - y_{t-1} \end{equation}\]

 ARIMA models revolve around the idea that if we have a non-stationary series, we can transform it into a stationary one with a suitable number of differencing.
 A more general way of studying if a series is stationary is to plot it’s AutoCorrelation Function (ACF).
 The ARIMA method directly models the ACF.
 That is why it is so important for this class of models.
 The ACF of a stationary process should “die down” quickly.
-Here is the ACF of the Dow Jones data, before and after differencing.
+Figure 6.5 shows the ACF of the Dow Jones data, before and after differencing.

 plt.subplot(211)